Tina Wilson

 Additional Description keyboard_arrow_down

-Areas of Scholarship: Social work and environment; history and philosophy of social work; critical social theories; generational standpoints; social justice; social work rhetoric.
+Areas of Scholarship: Social work and environment; history and philosophy of social work; critical social theories; generational standpoints; social justice.

-Areas of Practice: Homelessness; youth work; community work; program evaluation.
+Areas of Practice: Homelessness; youth work; community work.